dcrossleyau/speculations/workflow/folio-workflow-engine.md

 ### Front-end/back-end interaction

-Leaving aside the v2 workflow editor, which is outside the scope of this document, we expect that most or all of the workflow implementation will be on the back-end.
+Leaving aside the v2 Workflow Editor, which is outside the scope of this document, we expect that most or all of the workflow implementation will be on the back-end.
 In fact, this is necessary for it to function in automation: we cannot have background tasks stop executing when the user's browser is closed.
 So while workflows will often be invoked from the front-end, the effects must run mostly on the back-end.
 (Some workflows will also be started from the back-end: for example, scheduled jobs.)

 In some cases, front-end involvement will of course be necessary: for example, when a librarian is required to OK a purchase.
 Much of the design work in the Workflow system pertains to how this can be done.
 The most promising approach seems to be using the FOLIO notification system to inform individuals when a task await their input.
 Then we can make it possible for individuals to configure how that system treats various kinds of notifications: for example, low-priority tasks may simply be queued within FOLIO, to be picked up when the user finds it convenient; higher-priority tasks can be emailed out to solicit a more rapid response; and top-priority tasks might even interrupt a user who is working elsewhere within FOLIO.
 (As always, our goal here is to provide mechanism, not dictate policy.)